 Keytsman: “By using this approach, we are managing to achieve settlements in negotiations in four to five hundred cases per year, without recourse to litigation.
 We are immensely proud of these figures, as they show we are able to help such a great number of people without going through the courts.
 In exceptional cases where the other party is not open to negotiation, or if these simply come to nothing, we will go to court.
 In such instances, we provide assistance to the victim.
 To date, we have won 80% of all court cases.
 A recent, as yet unpublished study showed that victims who go to court alone win on only one out of three occasions, whereas victims who go to court with the support of an equality body win two out of three cases.
 This figure highlights our importance.
 All court rulings are published on our website for all to see.”

 Are we doing enough to achieve equality in our society?

-Keytsman: ‘We have already made great strides thanks to anti-discrimination and anti-racism legislation, however there is of course still much work to be done.
+Keytsman: “We have already made great strides thanks to anti-discrimination and anti-racism legislation.
+However there is, of course, still much work to be done.
 Our socio-economic monitoring has shown that, while a diploma can help in finding employment, there is a disparity in how these are received based on an applicant’s ethnicity.
 Such diplomas have proven to be worth more to people of Belgian origin than those with a migrant background.
-While this situation has improved, to continue at this pace would mean taking another 60 years to be in a position to speak of equality within the labour market.’
+While this situation has improved, to continue at this pace would take another 60 years to be in a position to speak of equality within the labour market.”